Apply for the Doctor of Philosophy (PhD) through the Dunedin campus in 2014Apply Now

 - Each examiner shall supply a written report on the thesis, together with a preliminary recommendation for an examination result.

-- An oral examination on the topic of the thesis and on the general field to which the topic belongs may be held on the recommendation of the examiners or the Convener of examiners or at the request of the candidate.
+- An oral examination on the topic of the thesis and on the general field to which the topic belongs will normally be held as part of the PhD examination.

 - The oral examination shall be conducted by at least two examiners, one of whom is external to the University.